thoughtspot/thoughtspot.github.io/_admin/setup/customize-style.md

 ---
 title: [Customize look and feel]
+tags: [customize,style,palette,color,brand]
+keywords: customize
 last_updated: tbd
 summary: "You can brand the ThoughtSpot application for your company."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You can customize the look and feel of the ThoughtSpot application for your company.
-Configuring these settings sets system-wide defaults for all your users.
+Configuring these settings set system-wide defaults for all your users.

-Style customization is enabled by default.
-You can configure your cluster to disable this functionality.
+You must configure your cluster to enable this functionality.
+Contact
+<a href="mailto:support@thoughtspot.com">support@thoughtspot.com</a> for information
-Contact ThoughtSpot Support (https://docs.thoughtspot.com/latest/admin/misc/contact.html) about disabling this feature.
+about enabling this feature.

 ## Where to customize styles

-A user with administrative rights can view and access the customization on the **Admin** page.
+If you have enabled this feature, a user with administrative rights can view and access the customization on the **Admin** page.

 ![]({{ site.baseurl }}/images/custom-style.png)